Facebook View

 You have certain time limits to take action after a car accident in South Carolina.
 Do not wait to contact an experienced personal injury attorney.
 Call HawkLaw for more information about how we can help or schedule a free consultation* with a member of our team.
 Our law firm is here for you, and we Fight to Win.

-Written By John D. Hawkins
+John D. Hawkins

-John David Hawkins is the Founder and Owner of HawkLaw.
-He has been licensed to practice law in South Carolina since his graduation in 1994 from the University of South Carolina School of Law.
-Focusing on litigation, Mr. Hawkins is experienced handling Worker’s Compensation, Personal Injury, Social Security Disability, Administrative Law, and Criminal Law matters.
+John Hawkins is the Founder and CEO of HawkLaw He has been licensed to practice law in South Carolina since his graduation with honors in 1994 from the University of South Carolina School of Law, where he was on the Law Review and Order of Wig and Robe.